anayleeloolxp/moodle-block_tb_latestentry/README.md

 # Leeloo LXP Latest Entry
-This plugin allows you to add block with latest entry
+This plugin allows you to add block with latest blog, ig you want to show more than 1 blog you can do that as well.